The Challenge

 Cross River State

-TCF in collaboration with Cross Rivers State government conducted its first eye camp in the year 2003.
+TCF, in collaboration with Cross Rivers State government conducted its first eye camp in the year 2003.
 Through the camp, TCF had identified and operated 1,019 patients in a span of 6 months.
 The overwhelming response to the camps reiterated the need for such interventions in the state.
 In March 2004, the state government, in partnership with TCF had set up the eye center in the general hospital at Calabar.

 Key services offered at the center are:

-1. Out-reach camps.
+- Out-reach camps.
 The camps cover around 11 LGAs in Cross River State

-2. Pre-operative screening at the center
+- Pre-operative screening at the center

-3. Surgical Interventions / Surgeries (Cataract, Glaucoma, Pterygium with Graft and others)
+- Surgical Interventions / Surgeries (Cataract, Glaucoma, Pterygium with Graft and others)

-4. Post-operative medication
+- Post-operative medication

-5. Accommodation
+- Accommodation

-6. 15-day and 30-day review of the operated patients
+- 15-day and 30-day review of the operated patients

 All these services are provided free of cost to all the patients.
-As on March 2019, 38,485 surgeries were conducted at the Eye Center, General Hospital, Calabar, Cross River State.
+As on March 2019, 38,485 surgeries had been conducted at the Eye Center, General Hospital, Calabar, Cross River State.
 The beneficiaries include economically poor and disadvantaged population, not just from Cross River State and neighboring states in Nigeria, but also from neighboring countries like Cameroon.

 Previous Programs

 As part of our Mission, while implementing the eye care programs, TCF also builds the capacities of local governments and ophthalmic departments to scale up, consolidate and manage the eye care programs in their respective states.
-During implementation of the project, local surgeons, clinical and other non-clinical staff are identified, trained and mentored by experts.
+During implementation of the project, local surgeons, clinical, and other non-clinical staff are identified, trained and mentored by experts.

 These centers were handed over to respective state governments and are successfully providing quality eye care services to the needy.